QUESTIONS? CALL: +1 (604) 922-9200

 Bending Concrete Crack

-Occurs alone or in groups when the flexural strength of the concrete section is low and the tensile fibre is the widest and converges to other fibres.
+Occurs alone or in groups when the flexural strength of the concrete section is low and the tensile fiber is the widest and converges to other fibers.
 This type of concrete crack affects the health of the structure and should be investigated.

 Cut Crack